CodecNeRF: Toward Fast Encoding and Decoding, Compact, and High-quality Novel-view Synthesis: Introduction

-To reduce the overall size of the final code (codes $+$ finetuning `delta'), we suggest parameter-efficient finetuning (PEFT) techniques on the initial NeRF representations~\cite{hu2021lora}.
-Finetuning the entire decoder network or NeRF representations substantially increases the effective code sizes to be transmitted, negating the advantages of employing the encoder and decoder methodology.
-In this work, the NeRF representation is based on the k-plane method consisting of multi-resolution plane features and an MLP network.
+*To reduce the overall size of the final code (codes $+$ finetuning `delta'), we suggest parameter-efficient finetuning (PEFT) techniques on the initial NeRF representations~\cite{hu2021lora}.
+Finetuning the entire decoder or NeRF representations substantially increases the code sizes to be transmitted, negating the advantages of employing the encoder and decoder methodology.
+In this work, the NeRF representation is based on K-planes method consisting of multi-resolution plane features and an MLP network.
 We employ the widely used low-rank adaptation (LoRA) methods for the MLP and suggest a novel PEFT technique for plane features inspired by the low-rank tensor decomposition method.

-We have conducted comprehensive experiments using two representative 3D datasets, ShapeNet~\cite{chang2015shapenet} and Objaverse~\cite{deitke2023objaverse, deitke2024objaversexl}.
-The experimental results show that the proposed encoder-decoder-finetuning method, CodecNeRF, achieved 150$\times$ more compression performance and 20$\times$ encoding (training) speed up over the per-scene optimization baseline method (triplane) while maintaining the rendered image quality.
+We have conducted comprehensive experiments using two representative 3D datasets, Objaverse~\cite{deitke2023objaverse, deitke2024objaversexl} and Google Scanned Objects~\cite{downs2022google}.
+The experimental results show that the proposed encoder-decoder-finetuning method, CodecNeRF, achieved 100$\times$ more compression performance and significantly reduced encoding (training) time over the per-scene optimization baseline method (triplane) while maintaining the rendered image quality.
+Additionally, we evaluated the CodecNeRF's performance on real scenes using the DTU dataset~\cite{jensen2014dtu}.
 We perceive this outcome as unlocking new research opportunities and application avenues using NeRF.
 The main contributions can be summarized as follows:

-\begin{itemize} \itemsep{0.5em} \item We propose CodecNeRF, an encoder-decoder-finetuning pipeline for the newly emerging NeRF representation. \item We design novel 3D-aware encoder-decoder architectures, efficiently aggregating multi-view images, generating compact codes, and making NeRF representations (triplane) from the codes. \item We present the parameter-efficient finetuning approach for further finetuning the NeRF representations that consist of MLP and feature planes. \item We achieved the unprecedented compression ratio and encoding speedup of NeRF while preserving high-quality rendering. \end{itemize}
+\begin{itemize} \item We propose CodecNeRF, an encoder-decoder-finetuning pipeline for the newly emerging NeRF representation. \item We design novel 3D-aware encoder-decoder architectures, efficiently aggregating multi-view images, generating compact codes, and making NeRF representations from the codes. \item We present the parameter-efficient finetuning approach for further finetuning the NeRF representations that consist of MLP and feature planes. \item We achieved the unprecedented compression ratio and encoding speedup of NeRF while preserving high-quality rendering. \end{itemize}

-\section{Related works}
+\section{Related Works}